-Table 4-4 below presents the general appraisal of the human capital accounting and other general matters on MFBs performance.
-The table shows that the 98.5% respondents agreed that human resources in microfinance banks are vital to the development of the bank's profitability, 98.4% of respondents confirmed that the microfinance bank management are the major determinants of its performance and 98.4% of the respondents agreed that human capital should be capitalized and treated as assets in microfinance banks.
+Table 4-3: Respondents' Distribution by Socio-Demographic Variables microfinance bank management are the major determinants of its performance and 98.4% of the respondents agreed that human capital should be capitalized and treated as assets in microfinance banks.
 94.7% respondents agreed that human resources in microfinance banks of Ogun state should be given special consideration when determining its performance.
-From the study 92.8% agreed that Banks and microfinance companies interest rates are reasonable than non-banking financial institutions; 90.9% agreed that banks and finance companies prefer venture capitalists (the angels) to participate in their business in Nigeria; 64.7 % agreed that governments monetary are helpful to the growth and development of banks and finance companies while 68.1% confirmed that government agencies and other responsible for controlling microfinance banks should provide adequate information and expose any financial unhealthy bank before depositors suffer.
+From the study 92.8% agreed that Banks and microfinance companies interest rates are

+General Appraisal of Human capital Accounting and MFBs Performance reasonable than non-banking financial institutions; 90.9% agreed that banks and finance companies prefer venture capitalists (the angels) to participate in their business in Nigeria; 64.7 % agreed that governments monetary are helpful to the growth and development of banks and finance companies while 68.1% confirmed that government agencies and other responsible for controlling microfinance banks should provide adequate information and expose any financial unhealthy bank before depositors suffer.